ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Environment

-An `environment-map` may be used to represent a whole attester, an attesting environment, or a target environment.
+An `environment-map` may be used to represent a whole Attester, an attesting environment, or a target environment.
 The exact semantic depends on the context (triple) in which the environment is used.